beyzss/flutter-counterApp/README.md

-## a simple counter app
+## A simple counter app

-A new Flutter project.
+A simple counter application built with Flutter.
+The app simulates a digital counter device, where users can increase the count by clicking on the larger circular button and reset the count using the smaller circular button.

 ## Getting Started